dhrish-s/leveldb-surf/README.md

 ### `TableCacheArg` Struct for Threading Range Bounds (version_set.cc)
 `GetFileIterator` is a static callback with signature `(void* arg, ...)`.
 The `void* arg` originally carried only `TableCache*`.
 We introduced a `TableCacheArg` struct containing `{cache, lo, hi}` and use `RegisterCleanup` with a custom deleter to avoid memory leaks.

+### `--filter` Flag in db_bench.cc
+Originally, switching between Bloom and SuRF required editing the constructor in `db_bench.cc` and recompiling.
+This was error-prone — the early benchmark anomaly where `seekrandom` showed SuRF as +150% slower was likely caused by a filter initialization mismatch during manual code editing.
+We added a `--filter=bloom|surf` command-line flag that selects the filter at runtime, eliminating this class of error and making automated benchmark scripts possible.

 ### `surf/surf.hpp` Isolation (CRITICAL)
 `surf/surf.hpp` is a header-only library.
 Including it in `table.h` caused it to be pulled into every `.cc` file that includes `table.h`, giving the linker hundreds of duplicate function definitions (ODR violation). **`surf/surf.hpp` is included ONLY in `surf_filter.cc` — never anywhere else.**